-Altitude sickness, also known as Acute Mountain Sickness (AMS), occurs when a person's body is struggling to adapt to high altitude.
+Altitude sickness, also known as Acute Mountain Sickness (AMS), occurs when a person's body is struggling to adapt to high altitude (which is typically caused by thinner air above 7,500 feet).
 Preventing AMS is extremely important because it's difficult to treat once you have it.
 People who are more at risk for developing altitude sickness are:

 People traveling to elevations above 5,000 feet, from sea level

 People who have had altitude sickness in the past

 Athletes who want to perform their best at altitude

 People who are more fatigued at altitude

 People who feel "hung over" at altitude